Lender is taking legal action for repossession and eviction

-- an approved independent organisation accredited at the correct level; or
+- an approved independent organisation accredited at the correct level

-- an approved money adviser in a local authority; or
+- an approved money adviser in a local authority

 If you appoint an approved lay representative instead of a solicitor you will not be entitled to apply for legal aid.